pk-hack/CoilSnake/README.md

 ## CoilSnake

 **CoilSnake** is a tool for modifying the ROM image of the 1995 Super Nintendo game *EarthBound*.
-It allows users to extract data from the ROM image, modify the extracted data, and then re-compile the data into a new ROM image.
+CoilSnake allows you to edit the game's assets as text and PNG files, then "build" a new ROM using those assets.

-CoilSnake supports modification of most of the data in the game, such as:
+CoilSnake supports modification of most of the data in *EarthBound*, including:

 * sprites
 * maps
-* the script and text
+* the script
 * battle backgrounds
 * items
 * enemies
 * and more!

 ### Installation
+#### Windows
+Download the Windows version of CoilSnake [here](http://kiij.github.io/CoilSnake/).

+#### Linux
 ```
-./script/build
+sudo apt-get install python-pip python-dev libyaml-dev python-tk g++ libboost-filesystem-dev
+make
-sudo python setup.py install
+sudo make install
 ```

 ### Usage